Last modified: October 24, 2019

 What are your personal data access rights?

-We collect the minimum amount of personal data about you that is necessary to provide our Services.
-Because we do not collect and we prohibit clients and third party vendors from storing information that directly identifies an individual on the Platform, it is generally not feasible for us to provide individuals information that is tied to their identities.
+We collect the minimum amount of personal data about you that is necessary to provide our services.
+Because we do not collect and we prohibit clients from storing information that directly identifies an individual on the Platform, it is generally not feasible for us to provide individuals information that is tied to their identities.

 European Data Subject Rights